||02 Jul - 02 Sep 2018

 If you are an existing user of our VLE then you can log in with your usual username and password.
 If you are a new VLE user you will receive an automated email with your login information nearer to the course start date.

-We will be creating new accounts and enrolments in the two weeks before the course begins, so please let us know if you don’t receive your login details three days prior to the course start date.
+We will be creating new accounts and enrolments in the week before the course begins, so please let us know if you don’t receive your login details three days prior to the course start date.

 To receive a Statement of Participation you must provide evidence of your learning and participation by logging into each week’s lesson, completing the activities, marking the activities as completed and regularly posting on the discussion forum.
 In addition to this, successful completion of an end of course assignment will enable you to claim a Certificate of Achievement.
 Both our Certificate and Statement are awarded by Cambridge Assessment and include the Cambridge Assessment logo and the University of Cambridge’s Board of Executive and Professional Education logo.